 The Winter 2020 edition SYMBIOSIS magazine is out now.
 This is the official Journal of Kombucha Brewers International, a trade publication for the kombucha industry.
-The first edition of this quarterly publication came out in June and the second edition in September.
+The first edition came out in June and the second edition in September.
 We’d planned to bring this out in December, but keeping businesses going during the pandemic took priority.

 All editions have an ‘evergreen’ lifespan and live forever on the MagCloud.com platform.
 Anyone can order a printed copy that will be sent directly to them in the mail.
 It’s the perfect way to get our content out into the world.

 This is not just for KBI members.
 The content is of value for any commercial kombucha brewer worldwide, plus the growing ranks of homebrew enthusiasts curious about scaling up or refining their technique.

 The 48 pages of the Winter 2020 edition includes our regular columns:

 - KBI President’s Letter: an update from Hannah Crum.

 - Regional KBI Chapter Reports: from Asia, Europe, Latin America, Australia/New Zealand, and Canada.

 - Legal Issues: KBI’s Virtual Hill Climb campaign.

 - Advocacy Corner: Dave Ransom writes on the KOMBUCHA Act.

 - Producer Profile: The story of Tarek and Rachel Kanaan who founded Unity Vibration Kombucha, the first hard kombucha brand.